shubhamRaje98/Disease_Diagnosis_System/README.md

 # Disease_Diagnosis_System
-This project provides innovative solution in healthcare.
-By providing intelligent system that inferese the disease the user may suffer.
-And also calculates the risk of caching the disease along with fatality chances by certain disease.
+This project provides an innovative solutions in healthcare.
+By providing an intelligent system that inference the disease the user may suffer.
+And also calculates the risk of catching the disease along with fatality chances by certain disease